1994–95 Portland Trail Blazers season: Regular season

-On February 14, 1995, with the Trail Blazers out of serious contention for the championship, the team honored Drexler's request to be traded to a contender, sending him along with three-point specialist Tracy Murray to the defending NBA champion Houston Rockets in exchange for forward Otis Thorpe.
-The Rockets went on to win their second straight NBA title, defeating the Orlando Magic in four straight games in the 1995 NBA Finals; it was Drexler's first ever championship.
-With the addition of Thorpe, the Trail Blazers finished in fourth place in the Pacific Division with a 44–38 record, and earned the seventh seed in the Western Conference; it was their thirteenth consecutive trip to the NBA playoffs.
+Under Carlesimo, and with Terry Porter only playing just 35 games due to an ankle injury, the Trail Blazers got off to a 6–6 start to the regular season in November, and later on held a 25–20 record at the All-Star break.
+At mid-season, the team honored Drexler's request to be traded to a contender, sending him along with three-point specialist Tracy Murray to the defending NBA champion Houston Rockets in exchange for Otis Thorpe; before the trade, Drexler averaged 22.0 points, 5.7 rebounds, 5.1 assists and 1.8 steals per game in 41 games, but was not selected for the 1995 NBA All-Star Game in Phoenix, Arizona.
+The Rockets would go on to win their second consecutive NBA championship, defeating the Orlando Magic in a four-game sweep in the 1995 NBA Finals; it was Drexler's first ever championship.
+With the addition of Thorpe, the Trail Blazers finished in fourth place in the Pacific Division with a 44–38 record, and earned the seventh seed in the Western Conference; the team qualified for the NBA playoffs for the 13th consecutive year.